fionncur/IDStools/docs/source/plotecstrayradiation.rst

    This program is experimental and currently is in development.

 *****************************
- Syntax viewecstrayradiation
+ Syntax plotecstrayradiation
 *****************************

-   .. command-output:: viewecstrayradiation -h
+   .. command-output:: plotecstrayradiation -h

 *****************
  Example ecstray